New Jersey Family Law and Divorce Appeals

 It is important to remember that new evidence is rarely brought before the Appellate Division.
 The court can only review the pleadings, orders, and transcripts of the trial.
 If new evidence has come to light or there has been a change in circumstances since the divorce or family court ruling, a litigant can file a motion for reconsideration, a motion for a new trial, or a motion to expand or supplement the record.
 Each of these types of motions has different filing deadlines and different requirements to prevail.

-It is important to remember that if your divorce or other family law case never went to trial, but rather ended in a settlement agreement, this usually cannot be appealed because both parties agreed to its terms.
+It is important to remember that if your divorce or other family law case never went to trial but ended in a settlement agreement, this usually cannot be appealed because both parties agreed to its terms.
 If there is a change in circumstances, the terms of the agreement may be able to be modified by the court upon application.

 New Jersey Family Law and Divorce Lawyers at Lyons & Associates, P.C.
 Have Extensive Experience Handling Family Law Appeals